vis-kid/previewer/_posts/2016-11-06-Git-Branches.md

 The shortcut to create a branch and check to it at the same time is git checkout -b branch-name.
 One step instead of two.

 We have covered HEAD in another short video but I should say this.
 In this context, Git uses HEAD to know which branch we are on.
 So when you switch to a new branch, HEAD is coming along.

+When you switch branches, you also change the index and working directory underneath.
+It adjusts to the history of a particular branch

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++